-When it comes to raw spinach in salads, I always go with baby spinach, which is much more tender and easy to spear up in forkfuls than mature spinach..
-It’s. available in those plastic clamshells, and often in bulk in well-stocked produce sections of nice supermarkets.
+When it comes to raw spinach in salads, I always go with baby spinach.
+Baby spinach is much more tender and easy to spear up in forkfuls than mature spinach..
+It’s available in those plastic clamshells, and often in bulk in well-stocked produce sections of nice supermarkets.

-I love this dressing – it’s a pretty classic vinaigrette but with a touch of sweetness from a bloop of honey and tanginess from a bloop of Dijon, and a bit of the fat from cooking the bacon because we are all good with that.
-If you can add the bacon fat to the dressing while it is still warm it will wilt the salad as you toss it ever so slightly, in a very pleasing way.
+I love this dressing!
+It’s a pretty classic vinaigrette but with a touch of sweetness from a bloop of honey and tanginess from a bloop of Dijon mustard.
+Also you can add a bit of the fat from cooking the bacon because we are all good with that.
+If you add the bacon fat to the dressing while it is still warm, and then toss it with the salad, it will wilt the salad as you toss it ever so slightly, in a very pleasing way.

 Spinach Salad Toppings

-There are so many fantastic blue cheeses out there – I feel like blue cheese is having a nice little moment these days, and that is very happy making to all of us blue cheese fans.
-Go poking around your cheese shop and counter and talk to the cheese monger – you may be surprised to see how many choices there are out there,.
+There are so many fantastic blue cheeses out there.
+I feel like blue cheese is having a nice little moment these days.
+This is very happy making to us blue cheese fans.
+Go poking around your cheese shop and counter and talk to the cheese monger.
+You may be surprised to see how many choices there are out there,.

-Bacon lardons are nothing more than sauteed up little chunks of bacon, preferably thick cut, but you can also just cook strips of bacon and crumble them up.
+Bacon lardons are nothing more than sauteed up little chunks of bacon, preferably thick cut.
+You can also just cook regular strips of bacon and crumble them up.
 If you have leftover bacon for any reason (I have a hard time imagining such a reason), then this is the most beautiful way to put it to good use.

 A classic salad, and absolutely irresistible with nuggets of bacon and blue cheese, and bits of slivered onion, tucked into the pile of baby spinach.Tweet This